What is flexible dieting?

 - The Keto and Atkins diets eliminate carbs.

-- The Paleo diet eliminates dairy, sugar, flour.
+- The Paleo diet eliminates dairy, sugar, and flour.

 Most Popular diets are not sustainable.